wanx-troopers/wanx-troopers.github.io/HuMO.md

 It is not possible to stop characters opening their mouth with HuMO.

-Without InifiniteTalk Kijai's node HuMO limited to less than 4 seconds of generation.
+Without InifiniteTalk HuMO is limited to less than 4 seconds of generation.